 Most of the costal resorts in Catalunya are on the direct railway line to Barcelona, so think about incorporating your “city break” into your “beach” holiday.
 The trains are reasonable and fast and you could even book a hotel in Barcelona for an overnight stay.
 We’ve done Barcelona both ways, but travelling from Salou on the Costa Dorada was certainly the cheapest and the journey time was only an hour.

 One of the best ways to see all that Barcelona has to offer is to take one of the many organised tours.
 There’s something for everyone including the top-rated tour to Montserrat and the Half Day Bike Tour.
+We’re working with Viator to hand-pick only excursions that get fantastic reviews so you can buy with confidence.
 See all of the options at our Barcelona Tours & Activities pages.

 GETTING AROUND BARCELONA